tearexJS/ICT2-project/README.md

 The aim of this project is to explore the **ImageTragick** exploits.
 These exploits were demostrated on a simple web app written in Node.js utilizing the ImageMagick library.
 ## MagickShell
 MagickShell is something like a reverse shell which communicates with the web app through HTTP POST and GET utilizing some of the exploits.
-Magick shell can be run from the terminal as follows `pipenv run python magick_shell.py`.
+Magick shell can be run from the terminal as follows `pipenv run python magick_shell.py` in the `ICT2-project/magick-shell` folder.
 ## Web app
 Simple web app utilizing the ImageMagick lib to convert images to png format.
-The web app can be run as following `npm run docker:dev`
+The web app can be run as following `npm run docker:dev` in the `ICT2-project/magick-app` folder.
 ## Installation
 For successful installation check **Project dependencies**.
 ### Web app